Bear Behaviour

 Behaviour Basics

-When healthy and not provoked, bears tend to want to keep to themselves.
-Unless they are forced to be around humans to be near a food source, they usually choose to avoid us.
+Bears generally want to keep to themselves and avoid people.
+Unless they are forced to be around humans to obtain a food source, they usually choose to stay in secure, natural habitat.
+Unfortunately, this is becoming more difficult for bears.

-Bears, like humans and other animals, have a “critical space”—an area around them that they may defend.
-If a person has entered a bear’s critical space or they surprised a bear, they have forced the bear to act—either to run away or be aggressive.
-The size of the critical space is different for every bear and every situation.
-Bears are intense defenders of their young and food sources like carcasses, and if challenged for these things (i.e. if someone enters their critical space), they may become aggressive.
+Bears, like other animals, have a critical space—an area around them that they may defend.
+If a person has entered a bear’s critical space or they have surprised a bear, they have forced the bear to act—either to run away or be aggressive.
+Bears are intense defenders of their young and food sources like carcasses, and if challenged for these things, they may become aggressive.

 Bears are very curious and will inspect odours, noises, and objects to determine if they are edible or whether they should investigate further.
 Standing up on its hind legs allows a bear to get more information from its senses of smell, sight, and hearing.
 It is a sign of curiosity, not aggression.

-Bears are not territorial.
-Being territorial means keeping other members of your species away from a given area.
-Wolves and primates are territorial—bears are not.
-Bears, like people, share home ranges.
-This mutual use of land and resources is a basis for bear social behaviour.
+Bears can be territorial, though their home ranges can also overlap.
+A mutual use of land and resources is a basis for bear social behaviour.
 Bears are often described as asocial, which may be the case in comparison to wolves, chimps, or lions.
-While bears do not live in extended family groups or join in hunts, they can co-exist in close proximity to each other and even form alliances.
-Some adult bears have been known to mentor younger unrelated bears; young unrelated subadults may hang around in pairs or small groups.
-The bears of a region are usually familiar with one another, and meetings can consist of complex social exchanges.
+While bears do not live in extended family groups or join in hunts, they can co-exist in close proximity to each other.
+Some adult bears have been known to adopt younger unrelated bears; young unrelated subadults may hang around in pairs or small groups, especially after they are “kicked off” by their mother bears.
+The bears of a region are usually familiar with one another.
+Male bear in particular are not social, and can be aggressive with one another and with mates with cubs.

 Bears live in a dominance hierarchy based on age, size and temperament.
 Mature males are at the top of the hierarchy, and sub-adults and cubs at the bottom.
-Bears establish and maintain their social position and place in the hierarchy by posturing or acting aggressively.
-Single females and subadults are almost always submissive to mature males but have a loose hierarchy within their own group.
-An exception to this is if a female has young, she may work to chase off an aggressive male who wants to kill the cub(s) in order to put the female back in estrus and mate.
+Single females and subadults are usually submissive to mature males but have a loose hierarchy within their own group.
+An exception to this is if a female has cubs, she may work to chase off an aggressive male who wants to kill the cub(s) in order to put the female back in estrus and mate.

-You may have heard the old saying “if it’s black, fight back; if it’s brown lie down,” referencing what to do if a black bear versus a grizzly bear charges.
-While catchy, it’s not the most sound advice for what to do in a bear encounter.
-It’s best base your reaction on the bear’s overall behaviour, not on the species.
+You may have heard the saying “if it’s black, fight back; if it’s brown lie down,” referencing what to do if a black bear versus a grizzly bear charges.
+While catchy, this phrase is no longer considered completely accurate for what to do in a bear encounter.
+For example, if a bear is stalking a person and appearing predatory, even if it is a grizzly bear, the person should fight back in an attack.
+Conversely, if an attack is defensive (of cubs or a food source), consider taking a more passive approach, especially with a grizzly, until the bear perceives the threat is neutralized.

 The rhyme stems from differences in how black bears and grizzlies often (but not always) respond to situations.
 Each species has evolved different strategies for survival.
 Black bears are excellent climbers, and when faced with a perceived threat, are more likely to run away or go up a tree.
 Although black bears may be more likely to retreat from people, they are still incredibly strong animals that can cause injuries.
 While grizzlies aren’t as good at climbing trees compared to black bears, they still can.
 Brown bears evolved in treeless habitats, which has influenced their behavioural response to most perceived threats.
 Often, they are more likely to stand their ground and defend themselves, rather than retreat.
 This is especially true for sows with cubs.